Toosii: 2023–2024: Naujour and Jaded

 Beginning 2023, Toosii released his first single of the year, "Magic Potion" on January 27, 2023.
 Just weeks later, Toosii released his Valentine's Day special, "Favorite Song".
 The track marked Toosii's debut on the Billboard Hot 100 after debuting at #51.
 The track received remixes from Khalid and Future released on May 5 and May 19.
 The remixes assisted the song's commercial performance as the track peaked at #5 in the US during the week ending June 3, 2023.
 The track also peaked at #25 on the Billboard Global 200.
 The track was certified platinum just three months after its release and 2× platinum in August 2023.
 The hit track served as the lead single (alongside "Love Is...") for Toosii's sophomore, self-titled studio album, Naujour.
 The album peaked at #19 on the Billboard 200, marking Toosii's second highest-charting album.

 Continuing off of his success, on November 3, 2023, Toosii released "Suffice", the lead single to his eighth mixtape, Jaded, which includes a guest appearance from the American pop rock band, LANY.

-2025–present: Football career
+2025–2026: Football career

 In August 2025, he announced that he was pausing his music career to play college football.
-He accepted an offer to play football at Sacramento State University in September 2025.
+He accepted an offer to play football at Syracuse in December 2025.
+After a falling out with Syracuse coach Fran Brown, Grainger joined Louisiana State University's football team in March 2026.
+In June 2026, Louisiana State University football coach Lane Kiffin stated that Grainger had left the team after entering into a brand deal with a gambling company.